cp2017/sign/README.md

 Signing Module
 ==============

-A small module providing signing and verification of messages for the CLoud Prototyping Microservices Marketplace
+A small module providing signing and verification of messages for the Cloud Prototyping Microservices Marketplace

 ## Instalation
 ```shell